romabulani/MuffinUI/readme.md

 ## Description

-Welcome Fellow Developer, Muffin UI is the user-friendly component library.
+Welcome Aboard Fellow Developer, Muffin UI is the user-friendly component library.
 It helps you to design your responsive website quickly just by importing it in your project.

 ## Instructions
 To use the Muffin UI in your project, copy the below code and add it in the head section of your HTML file.